mabiesen/microbit_group_presentation/README.md

 Lets say that you want the microbit to display "hello" every time button a is pressed:

 ```
-from microbit import *            # importing all functions from the microbit library
+import microbit                            # import the microbit library, which contains functions for button_a and display

 while True:                                # This while statement causes the code to loop forever
-    if button_a.was_pressed():    # This statement checks to see if the a button was pressed on this loop cycle
+    if microbit.button_a.was_pressed():    # This statement checks to see if the a button was pressed on this loop cycle
-        display.scroll("hello")   # Scroll the text across the screen
+        microbit.display.scroll("hello")   # Scroll the text across the screen

                                            # Thats it!
 Easy peasy.

 ```

 ### Demonstration Projects